AdeWyse/TypingTrack/README.md

 * Crypto-Js
 * Adsterra

-Information will be added as needed
+Information will be added as needed.

-Very lazy layout prototypes are in the view1 and view2 pngs.